NandorKovacs/4dvisualizer/docs/4dplan.md

   - git repo: https://github.com/NandorKovacs/4dvisualizer
   - git commit: 985ab8f05dfe445aff72ad5c9819c02d87ca8a61

-# Milestone 2: 4d cube presented with navigation [In-progress]
+# Milestone 2: centered 4d unitcube with adjustable hyperplane position and camera [In-progress]

 ## Key results

 A c++ program is delivered, which

-- presents a 3d projection of a 4d cube
+- computes the intersection of a 4d unitcube with an arbitrary hyperplane
+- renders this intersection as a three dimensional object
+- can alter the parameters of the hyperplane interactively
-- the user can adjust the rotation angle of the 4d cube via keys
+- adjusts the rendered object in real time to the changes of the hyperplane
-- the user can move the projection plane via keys
-- the user move the camera via keys
-- values of the parameters are displayed as a hud
-  - this is useful to allow storing of reproducible screenshots
+- can still navigate in the three dimensional world like in the previous milestone

 ## Value

-We have a skeleton of the core of the code with end to end functionality.
+The theory for the intersection is prooven to work.
+First impressions of the 4d cube can be aquired.

 # Milestone 3: visibility effects